Tips to Avoid Fraud and Scams During an International Move

 Should I choose the cheapest option to avoid international moving scams?

 Not necessarily.
-Price being one, selecting the cheapest service without verifying the legitimacy and authenticity of a international moving company might put you at risk for scams.
+One factor to consider is that choosing the cheapest service without verifying the legitimacy and authenticity of an international moving company could expose you to scams.
 Affordable, reliable We need to find middle ground between affordability and reliability.

 How I can find reputable international movers?